-Quinoa (pronounced KEEN-wah) is often served in high-class or health conscious restaurants.
-It is also served at dinner parties even when most of the attenders confuse it for rice or couscous.
+Quinoa (pronounced KEEN-wah) is often served in high-class or health-conscious restaurants.
+It is also served at dinner parties even when most of the attendees confuse it for rice or couscous.
 However, a large majority of people do not even know how to pronounce it never mind what it actually is!
-It looks like rice, but does not taste like rice or pasta.
-It can be used in place of pasta in soup or other dishes, but does not have the same texture as pasta or noodles.
+It looks like rice but does not taste like rice or pasta.
+It can be used in place of pasta in soup or other dishes but does not have the same texture as pasta or noodles.
 The seeds have a distinct flavor and a slight crunch.
 It can be an especially beneficial health benefit for vegetarians and people who live gluten-free.
 Most people know it is healthy and beneficial for your body, but the details of what it is and how to prepare it is a mystery.

 - What is Quinoa?

 - How to cook – recipes

 - How to cook on the stove top

 - How to cook in a rice cooker

 - Most common mistakes